 This test is like the Ishihara test.
 This test is to detect when one is lacking blue receptors.
 It also determines if the colour deficiency is mild, moderate or severe.

-If you notice a serious change in how you see color, contact our vision therapy specialist.
+If you notice a serious change in how you see color, contact our vision specialist.
 Your symptoms could be a warning sign, so it's a good idea to schedule a quick consultation.
-You should also tell our eye specialist if you think you’re having trouble seeing colors.
+You should also tell our vision specialist if you think you’re having trouble seeing colors.